 This is great for me as I have a very narrow heel and a moderate forefoot.
 The previous model Bushido’s fit me perfectly, while the new Bushido II’s are slightly tighter in the forefoot.

-Looking on the La Sportiva website, I found that the shoe insert had been redesigned for a sock-like fit, which the shoe definitely has.
+I found that the shoe insert had been able to provide a sock-like fit.
 The shoe is listed for “normal volume feet” but I have a low foot volume, and these were snug for me.

 The Bushido II also has a redesigned heel which was widened and cushioned slightly more than the previous version of this shoe.
 This caused mild heel slippage for me but was solved by changing to a heel lock lacing pattern.